Ilanchz/Plot-Wave-A-programming-approach-to-graphing/README.md

 6. Use scroll to zoom in and out of the graph.
 7. Select Marker colour for changing the colour of to-be-doodled-upon works(mouse pen) and plotter colour for changing colour of function's graphs(rendered graphs).
 8. Help function is to enter comments and messages.
 a.
 The search box allows to search comments (Simple Word Matching Process)
 b.
 FeedBack Entered is Emailed to Creater.
 (SMTP)

+9.
-9.A.
-Check the "Effect" box to see the on going progress of the potting process.
+A. Check the "Effect" box to see the on going progress of the potting process.
 B. To cancel the implementation of a function while effects is ON, click on the "X" button near the completition status bar.

 10. Dark Mode can be turned on and off for better User Interface
 11. Settings can be accessed to: